Oct 22, 2018

 General Education (35-41 hours)

-See University Undergraduate Catalog for the University General Education Program requirements.
+See University General Education Program for the University General Education Program requirements.
 Students who have completed one year of American History in high school are exempted from the six credit-hour History General Education Program requirement; otherwise, students will have to meet the History requirement.

 Coordinated Study (54 hours)